zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2020/direct.md

 I even can remember the same meaning in other languages I had tried to keep up with: Ich liebe dich in German; J'adore tu in French; Я люблю тебя in Russian; 私はあなたを好きです　in Japanese.
 But I did not think any necessity to use foreign language.
 Every dialog is in Chinese.

+Yang Bai was also direct.
+Maybe it benefits from the several minutes she could form a reply.
+She told me she would consider my request sincerely but there was some other trouble she was facing now.
+The most urgent is coming from her hometown and there is some bad news.
+There may be also some unpleasant things in the company.
+I accepted her decision and expressed some admiration for her firm attitude to troubles.
+Initially I thought she would not accept my flowers but to my surprise, she finally accepted it and expressed grand thankfulness to my kind.

+"You know.
+My mother told me the tragedy just this morning and your phone call brought me to reality."
+She said.

+"Take care of your tough affair first."
+I said.

+The dialog lasted only for a short minutes.
+Though no intense reverting is promised, I think there is some possibility to still keep original relationship before 7/11 night for a while.